atyab191/DragView/README.md

 python /path_to_cloned_repo/rDragView.py --help
 ```

+The material index can be visualised as well as the flux.
+If there is more than one energy group, the flux for each energy group is saved to a different file.

 ### 1A. `view`

 This assumes that the geometry, macrolib, tracking and flux LCM objects are available in the current working directory and named as `_GEOM`, `_MACR`, `_TRCK` and `_FLUX` respectively.
 You can then run